RippleOSI/NodeRed-JSON-Redis-exp1/README.md

     Function            Result JSON                 JSON data for response when API Post request is successed.

-  Http response        Post Success                 Makes an HTTP response with JSON data containing success info.
+  Http response        Post Success                 Makes an HTTP response with success info.

     Switch              switch                      Switch node for checking HGET result from redis.
                                                     If the return value is null, make a HTTP response promptly.